Camp Erin Santa Cruz

+Camp Erin® Santa Cruz is a free bereavement camp for youth grieving the death of a significant person in their lives.
+Children and teens ages 7 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.
-Camp Erin is free at no cost to families.
+Camp Erin was created and is supported in part by Eluna.
+For more information, please visit elunanetwork.org.

 Looking for important grief resources to help a child, friend or family member in your community or nationwide?
 We are proud to share the Eluna Resource Center.
 Its straightforward design makes it easy to search for articles, videos, activities, and referrals to local programs.
 In addition, Eluna offers free personalized recommendations with a 24-hour turn-around.